dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/delimiter.md

 * `name: jaffle_shop` in the `dbt_project.yml` file
 * `seed-paths: ["seeds"]` in the `dbt_project.yml` file

-### Use a custom delimiter to overrride global values
+### Use a custom delimiter to override global values

+You can make the default delimiter "|" for all seeds but have seed_a still use "," like this:

 <File name='dbt_project.yml'>